Mikhail Skobelev: Conquest of Khiva

+Geok Tepe

-Skobelev returned to Turkestan after the war, and in 1880 and 1881 further distinguished himself by retrieving the disasters inflicted by the Tekke Turkomans: following the Siege of Geoktepe, it was stormed, the general captured the fort.
+Skobelev returned to Turkestan after the war, and in 1880 and 1881 further distinguished himself by retrieving the disasters inflicted by the Tekke Turkomans: following the Siege of Geok Tepe, it was stormed, the general captured the fort.
 Around 8,000 Turkmen soldiers and civilians, including women and children were slaughtered in a bloodbath in their flight, along with an additional 6,500 who died inside the fortress.
-The Russians massacre included all Turkmen males in the fortress who had not escaped, but they spared some 5,000 women and children and freed 600 Persian slaves.
+The Russians' massacre included all Turkmen males in the fortress who had not escaped, but they spared some 5,000 women and children and freed 600 Persian slaves.
 The defeat at Geok Tepe and the following slaughter broke the Turkmen resistance and decided the fate of Transcaspia, which was annexed to the Russian Empire.
-The great slaughter proved too much to stomach reducing the Akhal-Tekke country to submission.
+The great slaughter cowed the Akhal-Tekke country into submission.
 Skobelev was removed from his command because of the massacre.
 He was advancing on Ashkhabad and Kalat i-Nadiri when he was disavowed and recalled to Moscow.
 He was given the command at Minsk.
 The official reason for his transfer to Europe was to appease European public opinion over the slaughter at Geok Tepe.
 Some have suggested that he was suffering from delusions of grandeur and showing signs of political ambition.

 In the last years of his life, Skobelev engaged actively in politics, supporting the ideas of Russian nationalism and militant Pan-Slavism.
 He has also been credited as one of the earliest promoters of the concept "Russia for Russians".
-At the beginning of 1882, he made speeches in Paris and in Moscow, predicting a desperate strife between Slavs and Germans.
+At the beginning of 1882, he made speeches in Paris and in Moscow, predicting desperate strife between Slavs and Germans.
 He was at once recalled to St Petersburg.
-He was staying at the Hôtel Dusseaux in Moscow and on his way to his estate in the country when he died suddenly of a heart attack on 7 July 1882.
-In Russia he was a very popular man at the time of his death, and not surprisingly, his death aroused suspicion among many.
-After all, he was a relatively young (38) and vigorous man.
-Skobelev's early death deprived Russia of a great military leader.
-This became especially evident during the Russo-Japanese War of 1904–05.
-The Russian generals commanding in that war were men of Skobelev's generation, but none of them had his military genius or charisma.

-Skobelev In Memoriam
+Death

+Skobelev was staying at the Hotel Dusseaux in Moscow on 7 July 1882 when, by official account, he died suddenly of a heart attack.